mrkishi/veonim/README.md

 - `npm version minor`
 - `npm version major`

+or manually create tag (note that the package release version is lifted from package.json) `git tag v0.8.0-alpha.1`

-then push the last git tag version created by `npm version` `git push origin v0.0.0`
+then push the git tag
+`git push origin v0.8.0-alpha.1`

 to create a local release package for your current operating system:
 `npm run release`